MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - Fibre Channel

-- Infiniband
+- InfiniBand

 >[!NOTE]
 >Configuration specifics ultimately determine whether your deployment can support these protocols.
-For example, deployments that use the Hyper-V virtual switch don't support Infiniband.
-However, they can support Infiniband devices when they aren't bound to the virtual switch.
+For example, deployments that use the Hyper-V virtual switch don't support InfiniBand.
+However, they can support InfiniBand devices when they aren't bound to the virtual switch.

 Microsoft also provides the following in-box software-based block initiators for network storage: